ningkko/CSC220-Projects/CodeC2_README.markdown

 identify the shortest string that could contain them both as subsequences.

 ## Installation and set-up
 Download the file and run it in Python 3.
+Input a string when the code asks for a gene, and input a second string when the code asks for another gene.
 Note: This pragram is written with regard to Python 3, so you might want to run it in Python 3!

 ## Running the tests